Introduction to air quality monitors

 Click here to know more about the ill effects of Formaldehyde.

 Henceforth, it becomes extremely essential for people to know Formaldehyde concentration in air.
 FORBIX SEMICON HCHO monitor unit helps to do so.

 Why is Formaldehyde checking so important

 Formaldehyde is one of the major constituents of polluted air.
 Studies show that Formaldehyde pollution is a major cause of long term health hazard.
 Especially in the modern city and furnished rooms, this is a concern.

 With Formaldehyde levels exceeding 0.1 ppm, some individuals may experience adverse effects.
 Such as respiratory problems, burning sensations in the eyes, nose, and throat.
 Direct exposure causes coughing, wheezing, nausea, and skin irritation.
 Studies show that some people are very sensitive to Formaldehyde.
 Whereas, others have no reaction to the same level of exposure.

 Where is Formaldehyde present

-- Formaldehyde finds its presence in household furnitures.
-Cabinets moldings, particle wood, shelving, stair systems, flooring and many other household furnishings.
-Especially furniture made up with particle wood has high concentration of HCHO
+Formaldehyde finds its presence in household furniture.
+Cabinets moldings, particle wood, shelving, stair systems, flooring, and many other household furnishings.
+Especially furniture made up of particle wood has a high concentration of HCHO